KajiTetsushi/react-phaser-starfall-typescript-example/README.md

 ------
 ## `create-react-app` documentation
 Oh, it's still around.
 I've just renamed it so that this readme will be the repository's main document.
-If you want to run the app, check out the instructions below.
-For the rest of the details, [click here for the Create React App readme.](CREATE-REACT-APP-README.md)

-- `yarn` to install all dependencies.
-- `yarn start` to start the app on http://localhost:3000.
+[Click here for the `create-react-app` readme.](CREATE-REACT-APP-README.md)

 ------
-## To Do on My Part
+## To Do

 - Write a [`redux`](https://github.com/reduxjs/redux)-integrated example.
 - Write proper tests.